wradlib/wradlib.github.io/posts/2016/introducing-wradlib-jupyter-notebooks.md

 ---
-title: introducing wradlib jupyter notebooks
+title: introducing  {{wradlib}}  jupyter notebooks
 date: 2016-04-26 11:00
 category: wradlib
 authors: wradlib
 tags: wradlib, jupyter, notebook, documentation
 ---

-# introducing wradlib jupyter notebooks
+# introducing  {{wradlib}}  jupyter notebooks

-At a wradlib code-sprint early April, we thought about ways to make wradlib examples and tutorials more user-friendly, interactive and consistent.
+At a  {{wradlib}}  code-sprint early April, we thought about ways to make  {{wradlib}}  examples and tutorials more user-friendly, interactive and consistent.

 Therefore, we decided to harmonise online tutorials and recipes together with the examples from the source distribution.
 All of them will be transformed as ready-to-use [jupyter](http://jupyter.org/) notebooks.
 These notebooks will be distributed along with wradlib, but they will also be rendered as tutorials/examples in the online documentation.
 In this ongoing process, all examples and tutorials will be reviewed and restructured if needed.

 As a result, **wradlib users** will be able to walk through the examples interactively by using [jupyter](http://jupyter.org/) together with [IPython](https://ipython.org/).
 Interactively means that users can manipulate code and parameters on the fly and immediately evaluate the result.
 This is perfect for courses, lectures or tutorials.
-It will help users to better understand wradlib (as compared to just executing a script).
+It will help users to better understand  {{wradlib}}  (as compared to just executing a script).

 Still, for users who just want to run examples as plain Python scripts, we will also include these in the source distribution.
 Finally, all notebooks will be rendered for the online documentation.

-For getting an idea about jupyter notebooks within wradlib have a look at these three (rendered) notebooks:
+For getting an idea about jupyter notebooks within  {{wradlib}}  have a look at these three (rendered) notebooks:

 - [RADOLAN - Radar Products from German Weather Service](http://docs.wradlib.org/en/latest/notebooks/radolan.html),
 - [Beam Blockage Calculation using DEM](http://docs.wradlib.org/en/latest/notebooks/beamblockage/wradlib_beamblock.html) and